franapoli/repo/README.md

 [1]: http://www.twitter.com/franapoli
 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

-# Untested branch disclaimer
+# Dev branch

-This is the Repo untested branch.
-Code in this branch has never been tested and could not run at all.
-You may want to check out the dev or master branch for a safer version.
-You may really want to backup *at least* your repo index file before trying this branch (your index file is in `repo$root()`).
+This is the Repo development branch.
+It is merged from the untested branch as soon as all example code runs without errors.
+Stable releases are instead moved to the master branch.

 # News
 (Detailed log in the NEWS file)